 Benefits of Tadasana

-- Due to deep breathing, it provides strength and expansion to the lungs.
+- Deep breathing, provides strength and expansion to the lungs.

-- This is the best exercise to increase the height.
+- This is the best exercise to increase height.

 - Develops and activates the nerves of the entire body.

-- It gives strength to vertebral column and heart.
+- It gives strength to the vertebral column and heart.

 - Also Good for regulating the menstrual cycle in women.